-Veritas has introduced its Enterprise Data Services Platform that creates a single interface to use the vendor's NetBackup, InfoScale, Information Studio and Aptare applications.
+Veritas has its Enterprise Data Services Platform that creates a single interface to use the vendor's NetBackup, InfoScale, Information Studio and Aptare applications.

-The new Veritas services platform keeps the products separately licensed, while adding a "connective tissue" to manage them all, said Jyothi Swaroop, vice president of product and solutions at Veritas, based in Santa Clara, Calif.
+The Veritas services platform keeps the products separately licensed, while adding a "connective tissue" to manage them all, said Jyothi Swaroop, vice president of product and solutions at Veritas, based in Santa Clara, Calif.

 "We have a large clientele of customers who have been using these products for over 20 years.
 If they just want a NetBackup license, we don't want to force-feed a platform to them," Swaroop said.

 Swaroop said the three main business outcomes the Veritas services platform addresses are protection, availability and insights.
-NetBackup and InfoScale handle the first two.
+NetBackup and InfoScale handle the two.
 The platform has two products for providing insights: the recently acquired Aptare and a new intelligence tool, called Veritas Information Studio.

 Swaroop said NetBackup's metadata catalog, which contains exabytes of data for gleaning insight and feeding predictive analytics and machine learning algorithms, is the core of the platform, but customers do not need to purchase NetBackup to power the other products on the platform.
 The metadata catalog will still be shared with those products, even without a NetBackup license.